API Reference

 #name_for_encoded_id_slug

-Returns the string to use as the slug part of #slugged_encoded_id
+Returns the string to use as the slug part of #slugged_encoded_id.
+Must be implemented in your model.

 class User < ApplicationRecord